Citi overtook UBS, as private banks' Asia assets edged up in 2011

 But other players such as Standard Chartered (STAN.L), DBS Group (DBSM.SI) and Royal Bank of Canada (RY.TO) are keen to grow their Asian wealth management business, the companies have said.

-(Private Banker International has corrected a press release issued on Oct 24 which showed a higher assets figure for HSBC in 2010.
-With the revision, assets for HSBC and the industry rose slightly in 2011 from 2010)
+(The Private Banker International has corrected a press release issued on October 24 which showed a higher assets figure for HSBC in 2010.
+With the revision, assets for HSBC and the industry rose slightly in 2011 from 2010.)

 (Reporting by Kevin Lim; Editing by Muralikumar Anantharaman)